gofore/angular-basic-training/reactive-programming-with-angular2/README.md

 - Change detection with observables
   - Background: Angular 2 change detection is based on a directed tree where all the components get updated starting from the root when a change occurs.
   - If Angular 2 component depends only on its input properties, and they are observable, change detection can skip component's subtree until one of its input properties emits an event
-  - This can bring performance benefits e.g. if you use observables in some gigantic table
+  - This can bring performance benefits if you use observables on e.g. some gigantic table

 ---